Total Loss Valuation Disputes in Insurance Claims

 A total loss dispute occurs when a car owner disagrees with their insurance company’s valuation of their total loss vehicle.

-Whether you drive a car, motorcycle, RV or heavy truck, accidents happen which is why you carry insurance.
+Whether you drive a car, motorcycle, RV or heavy truck, accidents happen which is why you carry motor vehicle insurance.
 But unless your vehicle is covered by an Agreed Value policy, the amount you’ll be paid if your car is deemed a total loss is entirely up to the insurance company.
 How does an insurer determine the value of your vehicle?
 And, how can The Appraisal Clause help to solve total loss disputes?
 What is the Appraisal Clause in an auto policy?
 How do you invoke the Appraisal Clause and what is the procedure?

 TELEPHONE CONSULTATIONS ALWAYS FREE-OF-CHARGE